Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition

 \begin{lem}[See Lemma~1.1 in \cite{fang-bipartite}] For $T$ a plane tree and $\ell_\Lambda$ an edge labeling on $T$, the associated node labeling $\ell$ is given by $\ell(v) = |T_v| - \sum_{e \in T_v} \ell_\Lambda(e)$. \end{lem}

 We now define a bijection $\varphi$ from reduced skeletons to degree trees.

-\begin{defn} Given $S \in \redskl$, we perform the following: \begin{enumerate} \item Remove all leaves from $S$, then smooth out all unary nodes, putting the number of unary nodes smoothed out at each edge.
-For unary nodes above the root, we add a new node as the new root, with the old root its right child.
-We obtain a binary tree with edge labels $(S', \ell_\Lambda')$. \item Perform the classical bijection (switching left and right) from binary tree $S'$ to plane tree $T'$: given a node $u$, its right child in $S'$ turns into its leftmost child in $T'$, and its left child in $S'$ into its sibling immediately to its right.
-The edge labels of $\ell_\Lambda'$, which are all on right edges in $S'$, are transformed into an edge labeling $\ell_\Lambda$ with only non-zero values on the leftmost descending edges of nodes. \end{enumerate} We define $\varphi(S)$ to be $(T', \ell)$, where $\ell$ is the node labeling corresponding to $\ell_\Lambda$ constructed above.
+\begin{defn} Given $S \in \redskl$, we perform the following: \begin{enumerate} \item Remove all leaves from $S$, then smooth out all unary nodes and put the number of smoothed-out nodes at each edge.
+For unary nodes above the first binary node, before the smoothing out, we add a new node as the new root, with the old root its right child.
+We obtain a binary tree with edge labels $(S', \ell_\Lambda')$. \item Perform the classical bijection (\emph{switching left and right}) from binary tree $S'$ to plane tree $T'$: given a node $u$, its right child in $S'$ turns into its leftmost child in $T'$, and its left child in $S'$ into its sibling immediately to the right.
+The edge labels of $\ell_\Lambda'$, which are all on right edges in $S'$, become an edge labeling $\ell_\Lambda$ with only non-zero values on the leftmost descending edges of nodes. \end{enumerate} We define $\varphi(S)$ to be $(T', \ell)$, where $\ell$ is the node labeling corresponding to $\ell_\Lambda$ constructed above.
 See Figure~\ref{fig:bij-example} for an example of the bijection $\varphi$. \end{defn}

-For simplicity, given $S \in \redskl$ and $(T, \ell) = \varphi(S)$, we identify non-root nodes in $T$ to binary nodes in $S$.
-For the root of $T$, we may identify it to the first binary node in the skeleton corresponding to $S$.
-Now we show some properties of $(T, \ell)$.
+For simplicity, given $S \in \redskl$ and $(T, \ell) = \varphi(S)$, we identify non-root nodes in $T$ with binary nodes in $S$.
+For the root of $T$, we may identify it with the first binary node in the skeleton corresponding to $S$.
+Now we show some properties of $\varphi(S)$.